kzar/openwrt-vagrant/README.md

      tar xvzf cndrvcups-common-2.60-1.tar.gz
      tar xvzf cndrvcups-capt-2.60-1.tar.gz

+     cd cndrvcups-common-2.60-1
+     # Now comment out the cngplp line near the bottom of Makefile
-     cd cndrvcups-common-2.60-1 && cross-compile make gen
+     cross-compile make gen

-     # KABOOM! - cups/cups.h is missing, despite all packages being installed.
-     #           Not sure how to fix that, I can't find it either
+     cd ../cndrvcups-capt-2.60-1
+     # Now comment out statusui section at bottom of allgen.sh

-     cd ../cndrvcups-capt-2.60-1 && cross-compile sh allgen.sh
+     cross-compile sh allgen.sh

+** Now, how do we actually install this stuff on the device?! **